Schönbrunn Zoo: Giant pandas

+Yang Yang gave birth to the first panda cub (a male) to be conceived naturally and not via artificial insemination in Europe on 23 August 2007.
+In accordance with traditions in China, it was named 100 days after its birth: Fu Long (福龙, 'Happy Dragon').
+The second baby panda, also a male, was born at Schönbrunn exactly three years after Fu Long's birth on 23 August 2010.
+It was named Fu Hu (福虎, 'Happy Tiger').
+A third panda cub, another male, was born on 14 August 2013.
+It was named Fu Bao (福豹, 'Happy Leopard').
+These were followed by twins, which were born on 7 August 2016, and named Fu Feng (福凤, 'Happy Phoenix') and Fu Ban (福伴, 'Happy Companion').
+Yang Yang was the first panda in captivity to raise twins without the help of her keepers.
+The cubs were transferred to China to zoos or panda breeding stations at the age of two.

+Long Hui died in December 2016 as a result of a tumour.

+A new male panda, Yuan Yuan, arrived at the zoo in April 2019.

+The research cooperation was extended for another ten years in 2024.
+That September, the pair living at Schönbrunn Zoo returned to China to spend their retirement there.

+In 2025, a new pair of giant pandas arrived at Tiergarten Schönbrunn.
+The female, Lan Yun, and the male, He Feng, have been on view to visitors since May 2025.

+During the period when the panda enclosure was unoccupied, it was extensively modernised and expanded.

 Desert House

-The Desert House is located at the zoo’s entrance gates opposite the Palm House.
-A circuit trail leads through a desert habitat with rattlesnakes, naked mole-rats, colourful birds and other creatures of the desert.
-The botanical focus is on the cacti and other succulents.
+The Desert House is located just outside the zoo entrance, opposite the Palm House.
+A circuit trail leads through a desert habitat featuring rattlesnakes, naked mole-rats, vibrant birds, and other desert animals.
+The botanical focus includes cacti and other succulents.

-Wildlife conservation and research
+Wildlife conservation projects

 Schönbrunn Zoo participates in international breeding programmes for the purposes of wildlife conservation.
 It is responsible here within the scope of the EAZA Ex-situ Programme for maintaining the studbook for the southern and northern rockhopper penguins as well as the Fiji banded iguana.

-Giant pandas – wildlife conservation project
+Giant pandas

 Schönbrunn Zoo cooperates with the China Wildlife Conservation Association (CWCA) in its efforts to protect giant pandas.
 Joint research activities, conservation breeding, regular training courses, the establishment of panda reserves and the reforestation of bamboo forests are regarded as some of the most important pillars of the project.

-Northern bald ibis – wildlife conservation project
+Northern bald ibis

 Schönbrunn Zoo is a partner to the team that is working within a European Life+ project to reintroduce the northern bald ibis, which is a highly endangered species, to central Europe.
-These birds’ chicks that are hatched in zoos and wildlife parks are imprinted on human foster parents, who then use ultralight aircraft to teach the birds how to navigate to suitable overwintering quarters.
+These birds' chicks that are hatched in zoos and wildlife parks are imprinted on human foster parents, who then use ultralight aircraft to teach the birds how to navigate to suitable overwintering quarters.